 If you would like to develop international career experience, then consider an international internship with our sister organization, Intern Abroad HQ.
 A key advantage of an internship over volunteering is that you will know your specific placement details in advance of starting.

-All internships through Intern Abroad HQ offer course credits through IVHQ’s School of Record program with the University of Montana.
+All internships through Intern Abroad HQ offer course credits through IVHQ’s School of Record partnerships with the University of Montana and Warren Wilson College.

 In addition, the Intern Abroad HQ team has years of experience in supporting students to successfully apply for academic credits through their home university and already have arrangements in place with a wide range of institutions around the world to support your academic and career goals.

 The process for gaining academic credit with an Intern Abroad HQ internship through your own academic institution typically follows these steps:

 1. Get in touch with Intern Abroad HQ